 If you’ve been perusing Pinterest lately, you may have noticed that the shift is starting – from cool to warm, gray to greige and taupe.
-Sure, it’s a sloooow shift, but in my Colour Consulting adventures, I’m getting more and more requests for the warmer end of things.
+Sure, it’s a sloooow shift, but in my Color Consulting adventures, I’m getting more and more requests for the warmer end of things.

 BUT… some grays are more likely to straddle worlds as they aren’t as committed to a traditionally cool gray look.
 And in this department, the winner-winner chicken dinner HAS to be Benjamin Moore Collingwood.

-Collingwood is a gray paint colour.
+Collingwood is a gray paint color.
 And while it’s certainly warmer than a traditional shade of gray, it’s NOT warm enough to step into the taupe or greige end of things and is DEFINITELY not beige or anywhere near it.

 What is a warm gray?
-Traditionally, gray is a cool colour with either blue, green or violet undertones.
+Traditionally, gray is a cool color with either blue, green or violet undertones.
 Once you add a bit of brown-beige to the mix, it becomes a warm gray (it’s actually way more technical than that, but I’m a meat n’ potatoes gal here).

 WHAT ARE COLLINGWOOD’S UNDERTONES – WILL IT LOOK PURPLE?

 Collingwood has a soft, slightly violet (purple) undertone.
 Will your walls be violet?
 Well, if you have a north-facing room and a hate-on for violet, it might make you twitch – just a bit.
-But generally speaking, the violet is more about the softness of the colour.
+But generally speaking, the violet is more about the softness of the color.
 This undertone is also a GREAT way to get GRAY without blue or green.
 Just keep in mind, given the WRONG influence, almost ANY gray can pick up a subtle blue or green undertone.